Language selection

 Administrative monetary penalties policy

-The purpose of FINTRAC's Administrative monetary penalties (AMPs) program is to encourage future compliance with the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (the Act) and its regulations, and to promote a change in behaviour.
-The AMP program supports FINTRAC's mandate by providing a measured and proportionate response to particular instances of non-compliance.
-FINTRAC is committed to working with reporting entities (REs) to help them achieve compliance.
-AMPs are not issued automatically in response to non-compliance, as typically other compliance actions are taken to change behaviour before a penalty is considered.
+The purpose of FINTRAC's administrative monetary penalties program is to encourage future compliance with the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (the Act) and associated Regulations, and to promote a change in behaviour.
+The administrative monetary penalties program supports FINTRAC's mandate by providing a measured and proportionate response to particular instances of non-compliance.
+FINTRAC is committed to working with reporting entities to help them achieve compliance.

 Purpose

-The purpose of this policy is to provide a framework for the determination of an AMP; and to summarize the principles and guidelines that are used by FINTRAC to issue an AMP.
+The purpose of this policy is to provide a framework for the determination of an administrative monetary penalty; and to summarize the principles and guidelines that are used by FINTRAC to issue an administrative monetary penalty.

 Our operating principles and framework

-The purpose of the AMP program is to support FINTRAC’s efforts to ensure compliance with the Act and its regulations by providing a measured response to non-compliance issues.
+The purpose of the administrative monetary penalties program is to support FINTRAC’s efforts to ensure compliance with the Act and associated Regulations by providing a measured response to non-compliance issues.
 The program’s guiding principles are:

-Objectivity: FINTRAC officers will conduct themselves professionally during an assessment and in their communications with an RE.
+Objectivity: FINTRAC officers will conduct themselves professionally during an assessment and in their communications with a reporting entity.
 FINTRAC officers will make objective assessments based on the facts and circumstances of each case, ensuring fair and reasonable decisions.

-Reasonableness: FINTRAC officers will exercise professional judgement when assessing an RE's compliance with the Act and its regulations.
-This involves considering the circumstances and all relevant factors prior to considering an AMP.
+Reasonableness: FINTRAC officers will exercise professional judgement when assessing a reporting entity’s compliance with the Act and associated Regulations.
+This involves considering the circumstances and all relevant factors prior to considering an administrative monetary penalty.

-Transparency: FINTRAC officers will make sure that the expectations about compliance are communicated in a clear manner throughout the assessment process.
-REs will be provided with FINTRAC's findings and observations, and will be given the opportunity to ask questions and respond to the non-compliance identified before the findings are finalized.
+Transparency: FINTRAC officers will ensure that the expectations about compliance are communicated in a clear manner throughout the assessment process.

-Fairness: An RE has the right to understand the case being made for an AMP, and will have a fair opportunity to respond.
+Fairness: A reporting entity has the right to understand the case being made for an administrative monetary penalty, and will have a fair opportunity to respond.

-Consistency: FINTRAC officers follow established policies and procedures to make sure that similar REs, with the same types and extent of non-compliance, can expect to be treated in a similar manner.
+Consistency: FINTRAC officers follow established policies and procedures to ensure that similar reporting entities, with the same types and extent of non-compliance, can expect to be treated in a similar manner.

 Documentation: FINTRAC officers will rely on facts and document those facts and any other information to support their analysis and findings.